Health Quiz

 Two major female hormones are produced by the ovaries – oestrogen and progesterone.
 During perimenopause, the production of these hormones declines and fluctuates until it eventually stops.
 While menopause is associated with a change women go through during their late 40s and 50s, perimenopause can begin in their early 40s or 30s (especially for those who smoke, as Italian researchers have reported from the University of Naples Federico II).
 This makes it hard to determine what age you can expect to start perimenopause.

-Perimenopause happens when the amount of oestrogen your body produces declines.
+Perimenopause is described by the decline in the amount of oestrogen your body produces.
 Oestrogen has three different forms:

 1. Estradiol (the strongest form)